rlisahuang/rlisahuang.github.io/_portfolio/2021-07-live-gui.md

 2. Gain immediate, continuous feedback on every code change (*live programming*);

-3. Examine every change on the UI on every line of statement (by moving there cursor around the editor)."
+3. Examine every change on the UI on every line of statement (by moving their cursor around the editor)."
 collection: portfolio
 paper:
 code: